 Documented Cleaning Plan

-The cleaning plan serves as managing expectations between you and the cleaning company, it’s the checklist for the cleaning crew and the quality control manager.
+The cleaning plan serves as managing expectations between you and the commercial cleaning company, it’s the checklist for the cleaning crew and the quality control manager.

 For you to understand if a janitorial company is really specialized in your industry, you need to see a cleaning plan specifically for your industry.